GhulamShubhani/college-main-project/README.md

 # college-main-project
-this is a Group project on Social Media Application
+this is a Group project on Social Media Application. this porject is not complete yet.
+I upload the code very soon.